Expat’s Guide To Living In Mallorca

 Palma de Mallorca

 Palma is the hotspot of Mallorca and has the best links to the rest of the island.
 It is a seafront location that has some beautiful properties to choose from, although they are quite expensive the more central you go.
+For anyone moving to mallorca, Palma offers a perfect balance of vibrant city life and coastal charm.
 The Old Town and Santa Catalina have excellent restaurants and bars to visit that will leave you feeling very satisfied.

 Sóller